DDMAL/SIMSSA-Licensing/README.md

 This repo also includes an example file (hello-simssa.py) showing how you can include the MIT license in your code.
 You should have a license for the whole repo as well as the license text in all your files.

-# Remember, if people can't figure out if they're allowed to use your stuff, they might not use it!
-That means NO CITATIONS! ;_;
+# If people can't figure out if they're allowed to use your stuff, they probably won't use it!
+# That means NO CITATIONS! ;_;

 ## Example Mixed License
 This license notice is adapted from the notice in the Measuring Polyphony Project repository copyright 2018 Karen Desmond, which is licensed under